jngnandan/new-beginnings/cmbw93mgl000102jshuyufbr4.md

 ---

-I came from a Hindu family background with authority father environment, but I’ve always had a sense of scepticism towards religious practices.
+I came from a middle class family, Hindu family background, but I’ve always had a sense of scepticism towards religious practices and social norms.
 I’m not a religious person.
 I’ve always been a truth seeker—questioning things and not simply accepting the immediate norms presented by society.
 Not in an explicit, confrontational way, but I’ve always known these norms are not the ultimate truth.

-After my diploma, at the end of my one-year internship at Tata Motors, I had a strong desire to go to Germany for higher studies.
+After my Diploma in tool and die making, at the end of my one-year internship at Tata Motors, I had a strong desire to go to Germany for higher studies.
 It felt like the right place for my engineering background.
 But I couldn’t go—my father wasn’t very supportive in that direction.
 So, I ended up joining a college near my parents’ place.

 ### **Existential Crisis:**